Cekka/Little-Lemon-Capstone-Project/README.md

 # Little-Lemon
 Meta Front-End Developer Capstone Final Project

-Please note: the only functionality working on this website besides the design is the Reserve a Table function.
+Please note: the only functionality working on this website is the Reserve a Table function.

 ### Screenshots of the application
 ![little Lemon website table booking](/src/images/GitCover1.png)